Colony of Virginia: Charter of 1606

 The site of the 1607 Popham Colony is shown by "Po" on the map.
 The settlement at Jamestown is indicated by "J".

 King James granted a proprietary charter to two competing branches of the Virginia Company, which investors supported.
 These were the Plymouth Company and the Virginia Company of London.
-By the terms of the charter, the Plymouth Company was permitted to establish a colony of 100 sqmi between the 38th parallel and the 45th parallel (roughly between Chesapeake Bay and the current U.S.–Canada border).
+By the terms of the charter, the Plymouth Company was permitted to establish a colony of 100 sqmi between the 38th parallel and the 45th parallel (roughly between the Chesapeake Bay and the current U.S.–Canada border).
 The London Company was permitted to establish between the 34th parallel and the 41st parallel (approximately between Cape Fear and Long Island Sound) and also owned a large portion of Atlantic and Inland Canada.
 In the area of overlap, the two companies were not permitted to establish colonies within one hundred miles of each other.
 During 1606, each company organized expeditions to establish settlements within the area of their rights.

 The London company formed Jamestown in its exclusive territory, while the Plymouth company formed the Popham Colony in its exclusive territory near what is now Phippsburg, Maine.
 The Popham colony quickly failed because of famine, disease, and conflicts with local Native American tribes in the first two years.